Latka logo

 What is Carbide Security's revenue?

-Carbide Security generates $3.2M in revenue.
+Carbide Security generates an estimated $3.2M in annual revenue.

 Who founded Carbide Security?